tianshanghong/relayforge/docs/api/session-management.md

 ### Validate Session

+**Status: Available**

 Validate if a session is active and return associated user information.
+This endpoint does not require authentication as it's used by the MCP gateway.

 ```http
 GET /api/sessions/:sessionId/validate